cpraveen/numa/ppinterp.md

 $$

 Since we chose the internal nodes such that $x_{i,0} = x_{i-1}$ and $x_{i,k} = x_i$, the piecewise polynomial is continuous, but may not be differentiable.

+## Error estimate in Sobolev spaces

+The estimate we have derived required functions to be differentiable.
+Here we use weaker smoothness properties.

 :::{prf:theorem}
 Let $f \in H^2(0,1)$ and let $p(x)$ be the piecewise linear interpolant of $f$.
 Then